zwolner/hash-iteration-cb-gh-000/README.md

 }
 ```

+Open up `cruise_ship.rb` and you'll see the `passengers` hash, commented out.
+It's just there to remind you what the hash we are using looks like.
+We have a method `#select_winner` that will take in the passengers hash as an argument.
+Our job is to code the content of that method such that it returns the lucky winner.

+### Our Method

-We need to iterate over that hash and collect the name of the passenger who is staying in Suite A *and* whose name begins with the letter "A".
+We need to iterate over the passengers and collect the name of the passenger who is staying in Suite A *and* whose name begins with the letter "A".
 Let's give it a shot:

+Place the following snippet of code inside the `#select_winner` method:

 ```ruby
 winner = ""